Helenbzbz/Web-Game-Project/Question_logic.md

 3. Use Salt => (-60 days)
 4. Headshot => (+40 days)

 Question 7.
+Great.
+And what are the characteristics of zombies?
+1. They walk slow => (+15 days)
+2. They may or may not have sights => (+15 days)
+3. They attack human and feed on human => (+15 days)
+4. They only appear at night => (-15 days)
+5. They can think => (-15 days)
+6. They look different from human => (+15 days)

+Question 8.
 There are several weapons at home, which one do you choose?
 1. Gun => (+15 days)
 2. Chainsaw => (+10 days)
 3. Baseball Bat => (+50 days)
 4. Wrench => (-10 days)

-Question 8.
+Question 9.
 "BANG---" You just packed your bag and some zombies start to hit your front door.
 You know the door can't stand long.
 You Have to leave RIGHT NOW!
 But how?
+[Show a graph]
 1. Living Room Window -> Frontyard -> Front Street => (-66% days)
 2. Kitchen Windor -> Backyard -> Front Street => (-38% days)
 3. Living Room Window -> Frontyard -> Back Street => (+ 18% days)
 4. Kitchen Windor -> Backyard -> Back Street => (+44% days)

-Question 9.
+Question 10.
 You came to a crossroad intersections.
 You quickly glance over all the four directions you can go and saw a human figure in each direction.
 Where do you want to go?
 [Show a graph]
 1. Direction 1
 2. Direction 2
 3. Direction 3
 4. Direction 4

-Question 10.
+Question 11.
 Now, let's plan for the long term.
 What is your first priority?
 (I want to make this into a ranking question.
 I will leave it as single choice first and if I have time later I will go back and change this one)
 1. Collect Food and other resources => (+20%)
 2. Find a vehicle => (+30%)
 3. Look for shelter => (+5%)